splinesreticulating/WellSaid/README.md

 ### Common Issues

+- **0 Messages Found**: Open the Messages app on your Mac and sign in if you haven't already.
+Summaries and replies will be available once you've signed in and your partner has sent at least one message.
-- **Messages Not Loading**: Ensure you've set the correct `PARTNER_PHONE` in your `.env` file
+- **Messages Not Loading**: Ensure you've set the correct `PARTNER_PHONE` in your `.env` file.
 - **Permission Issues**: WellSaid needs access to your Messages database.
-Make sure Terminal/your editor has Full Disk Access in System Preferences > Security & Privacy
+Make sure Terminal/your editor has Full Disk Access in System Preferences > Security & Privacy.
-- **No Partner Messages**: The app will only show conversations where your partner has responded
+- **Go Button Disabled**: Conversation summaries are only available when your partner has responded in the selected time frame.

 ## Acknowledgements